 But before consulting with one of our professionals, we propose using our FUE hair graft calculator before booking a consultation which will give you an indication as to how many grafts you might need and an idea as to the cost of your hair transplant.

 Assessing your needs

-A hair loss assessment is essential in confirming the number of grafts you need to see the best results, with the right density.
-During your hair loss assessment at your hair transplant clinic, your hair and scalp will be looked at, and the number of grafts you need will be considered.
-Your hair loss can be measured according to the Norwood Scale, and the number of grafts you need is likely to be determined by the extent of your hair loss, and the thickness of your hair.
+A hair loss assessment is essential in confirming the number of grafts you need in order to achieve the best hair transplant results, with the right density.
+During your hair loss assessment at your hair transplant clinic, your hair and scalp will be assessed, and the number of grafts you need will be determined.
+However, the price and number of grafts depends on the severity of a patient’s hair recession.

 It can be hard to determine how many grafts you will need.
 That’s why we provide an interactive hair graft calculator to figure out exactly how many grafts are necessary.
 This depends on your age, gender, hair colour and type, and hair loss area.
 We also provide a hair transplant cost per graft table located on our hair transplant cost page.

 Whilst hair transplants can be quite costly, it does vary from patient to patient.
 An accurate estimate is not possible without consulting with a hair transplant surgeon first.
 As a rough estimate, a transplant may cost the average UK citizen between £3,000-£8,000.

 The price corresponds to the total quantity of grafts a patient requires.
 Once the number of grafts have been resolved, the cost will then be calculated.

 One must consider that the price may differ as there are many other factors that need to be acknowledged, such as:

 - Risk of further hair loss